Grow Your Customer Base

 As a first step, you need to do the following:

-1. Understand what your customers want, and for this, you need to listen to them first.
+1. Understand what your customers want, so you need to listen to them first.

 2. Create a desire in potential customers.
 Selling has an emotional component, your customers never buy just your product, rather they buy an image.
-They understand their needs, and only when they believe your product will fulfill these will they buy.
+They understand their needs, and they buy only when they believe your product will fulfill these.
 Explaining your product features without creating that desire in them won‘t sell your SaaS product.

-Read more about these important first steps in “Your product doesn’t sell itself”.
+Read more about these necessary first steps in “Your product doesn’t sell itself.”

 Know these non-negotiable best practices for selling Software as a Service:

 1. Reward the right practices, hence ensuring your SaaS sales team focuses on the right ways of measuring success.
-The pipeline isn’t a good example, the number of closed deals is.
-Reward salespeople that get deals closed.
+The pipeline isn’t a good example; the number of closed deals is.
+Reward salespeople who get deals closed.

 2. Stop frittering away your energy: Focus on selling your SaaS and ditch all those small side projects.

-3. Set an appropriate price for your product according to your pricing model: If you are trying to sell an awesome product with excellent features at a very low price, you risk prospective customers undervaluing your product.
+3. Set an appropriate price for your product according to your pricing model: If you are trying to sell an awesome product with excellent features at a very low cost, you risk prospective customers undervaluing your product.
 Align your sales approach with your pricing model.
-Read more about the rigor that goes into creating a SaaS pricing model in “How to Build Your SaaS Pricing Model”.
+Read more about the rigor of creating a SaaS pricing model in “How to Build Your SaaS Pricing Model.”

 4. Focus on your customers‘ needs: Stop selling your product features.
 Learn customers‘ problems and sell them on how your product resolves them.

-5. Have all the right people in the right seats: You need a consistent, performance-focused sales team that works hard and is passionate about what they are doing.
+5. Have all the right people in the right seats: You need a consistent, performance-focused sales team that works hard and is passionate about their work.
 You can‘t compromise on the quality of your sales team.

 Read more about these best practices in “5 pieces of wisdom that will change the way you sell your SaaS”.

-You will have the task of hiring a great sales team.
+Your developers did a great job by creating a top-notch SaaS product.
+Now, you will have the task of hiring a great sales team to sell it.
 Here are the stages involved in this process:

 2. This stage allows invaluable insights into your market and customer expectations;